Monday, July 22, 2024

 Life in India revolves not just around a select few near and dear ones but it extends to include the community as well.
 The neighborhoods in India are often close-knit, with people of all ages looking out for each other, offering a helping hand when needed and coming together in revelry for events, celebrations and festivals.
 Even shopkeepers, vendors and service providers that you interact with regularly in India greet you, enquire about your well being, engage in conversation when they see you and usually come to your aid in times of need.

-I speak for myself when I say that living in India instills a profound sense of belonging.
+To me, living in India instills a profound sense of belonging.

 11. Affordability: